 It was the colors of St. Petersburg that surprised me the most.
 Palaces painted in beautiful shades of apricot, mint green and azure blue.
 Roofs the color of celadon.
 Cathedral domes bejeweled in sapphire and emerald.
 It was a pastel world designed to bring brightness to a land of long winters, and it was a feast for the senses even on a summer visit.

 Our Baltic cruise on the Crystal Symphony was docked in St. Petersburg for two nights and three days.
-Because my husband and I had booked the ship’s excursion to Moscow on day two, our time in St. Petersburg was split into two separate days.
+Because Herb and I had booked the ship’s excursion to Moscow on day two, our time in St. Petersburg would be split into two separate days.
 Visas are not required if you arrive by ship, depart within 72 hours and are accompanied by a local guide.
 But even with a bilingual private guide to navigate the city and get you to the front of ticket lines, there is an impossible amount to see in just a few days.
 I had put together our wish list, emailed the tour company and hoped for the best.

 We began our day at Passport Control, a required stop to verify passports and tour plans every time anyone left the ship.
 From there we were directed to another area for travelers who were meeting their guides.
 Our tour with Anastasia Travel began with a couple of glitches: Our guide would not be the woman I had been emailing (no problem); the non-smoking car and driver we had booked would turn out to be very smoky (that was a problem, and Anastasia quickly and graciously found a replacement).